dodid/minitrade/README.md

         self.rebalance()
 ```

-`self.alloc` keeps track of what assets you want to buy and how much weight you want to assign to each.
+`self.alloc` keeps track of what assets to be bought and how much weight is assigned to each.

 At the beginning of each `Strategy.next()` call, `self.alloc` starts empty.